 Finally, there is no magic menu; different seeds and different mixtures of seeds attract different birds.

-Look for lots more information on the links to the right and Cornell’s Feederwatch Program
+Look for lots more information on the links below and Cornell’s Feederwatch Program.

 More Information on Feeding Birds